bumps/bumps/doc/guide/index.rst

      One or more experiments can be combined into a :class:`FitProblem <bumps.fitproblem.FitProblem>`.
 This is then
-     given to one of the many fitters, such as :class:`PTFit <refl1d.fitter.PTFit>`, which adjust the varying
+     given to one of the many fitters, such as :class:`DEFit <refl1d.fitter.PTFit>`, which adjust the fitting
      parameters, trying to find the best fit.
-PTFit can also be used for Bayesian analysis in order to estimate the confidence in which the parameter values are known.
+See :ref:`optimizer-guide` for a description of available optimizers and :ref:`option-guide` for a description of the bumps options.

 .. toctree::